gregbkr/duply-tahoe-docker/README.md

 Same config on other storage servers...

-## 2.2b Storage server on raspberry pi (raspian)
+### 2.2.2 Storage server on raspberry pi (raspian)

 What you need:
-- Ubuntu laptop to load the pi os
+- Ubuntu laptop to load the pi os to a SD card
 - Access to your home router configuration (for port forwarding)
 - Network cable (prefered) or wifi access